Raj Rajaratnam, Galleon Group, Anil Kumar, and Rajat Gupta insider trading cases: Gupta charges and trial

 Gupta "vigorously denied the SEC accusations."
-He is being represented by respected white-collar criminal attorney Gary Naftalis of Kramer Levin Naftalis & Frankel LLP in connection with the charges.
-Mr. Naftalis "strongly denied that [Gupta had] done anything wrong" in 2010 when Gupta's name was first mentioned relative to the case and said in March 2011 that the SEC charges were "totally baseless."
+His white-collar criminal attorney Gary Naftalis of Kramer Levin Naftalis & Frankel LLP "strongly denied that [Gupta had] done anything wrong" in 2010 when Gupta's name was first mentioned relative to the case and said in March 2011 that the SEC charges were "totally baseless."
 Naftalis went on to say "that Gupta is not accused of receiving anything in exchange for information provided [and that] Gupta lost his entire investment in Galleon by fall 2008."
 The lost investment was specified to be "USD 10 million ... in the Galleon Buccaneers Voyager Fund."

-Naftalis, 70, and the judge in the case Jed Rakoff, 68, are "longtime friends", according to a report during the trial which also noted a certain jocularity between them, including a joke about relative reputations of different educational institutions, in open court.

-Another important aspect of insider trading is gain—Gupta's lawyer Naftalis said on March 1 that "Gupta is not accused of receiving anything in exchange for information."
+Naftalis said on March 1 that "Gupta is not accused of receiving anything in exchange for information."
 Yet a week later in U.S. v Rajaratnam it emerged that "Mr Rajaratnam ... might pay Mr Gupta with a large stake in the fund, and that Mr Rajaratnam loaned Mr Gupta money so he could increase his investment in a Galleon fund.”
 It also emerged that Mr. Gupta was in talks to become chairman of Galleon International, and therefore also stood to profit.
 Wiretaps in U.S. v Rajaratnam were later played of Gupta asking Rajaratnam, "I want ... us to keep having the dialog as to ... how I can be helpful in Galleon International [and] Galleon Group."

 After Rajaratnam's conviction and the revelations about to Gupta in the Rajaratnam trial, the difficulty of SEC's proving even the civil charges against Gupta was still deemed considerable by observers.
 Among other aspects, the May, 2011, Bloomberg report noted that, "[r]emarkably, none of Gupta's alleged criminal tips to Rajaratnam appear to have been captured on the FBI's wiretaps."
 But the report also noted a March 2010 e-mail from Gupta to Ajit Rangnekar, dean of the Indian School of Business, with denials, assertions and, in the reporter's opinion, "obvious inaccuracies," leaving many questions on how the cases and story would yet unfold.